manish9427/Programming/README.md

 # Interview

 - fibonacci ----------------------------------------
 - revers the num -----------------------------
 - seach element in rotated sorted array and return the index
 - remove duplicate from array and sort them using any inbuilt fuction
 - 3[ab]1[a]4[c]
   output=abababacccc
 - arr={-1, 5, 6, -3 , 1 , 4 , 3 , 2 , 7 , 1}
   find whose sum is 7
   output=[4,3],[6,1]
 - Spiral Matrix
 - longest palindromic Substring
+- Rotate Array k=3 from left to right

 ## Basic Maths